mfornos/awesome-microservices/README.md

 - [Galaxy](http://www.paralleluniverse.co/galaxy/) - Open-source high-performance in-memory data-grid.
 - [Hazelcast](http://hazelcast.org/) - Open source in-memory data-grid.
 Allows you to distribute data and computation across servers, clusters and geographies, and to manage very large data sets or high data ingest rates.
 Mature technology.
 - [Ignite](https://ignite.incubator.apache.org/) - High-performance, integrated and distributed in-memory platform for computing and transacting on large-scale data sets in real-time, orders of magnitude faster than possible with traditional disk-based or flash technologies.
-- [Ordasity](https://github.com/boundary/ordasity) - Ordasity is designed to spread persistent or long-lived workloads across several machines.
+- [Ordasity](https://github.com/boundary/ordasity) - Designed to spread persistent or long-lived workloads across several machines.
 - [Marathon](https://mesosphere.github.io/marathon/) - Deploy and manage containers (including Docker) on top of Apache Mesos at scale.
 - [Mesos](https://mesos.apache.org/) - Abstracts CPU, memory, storage, and other compute resources away from machines (physical or virtual), enabling fault-tolerant and elastic distributed systems to easily be built and run effectively.